Easy Slow-Cooker Beef Brisket Recipe

 oven-baked-beef-brisket-

-Equipment Needed for Preparing Slow-Cooker Beef Brisket Recipe
+Equipment for Preparing Slow-Cooker Beef Brisket Recipe

 • Slow Cooker (Crock-Pot): Your star appliance for this recipe, ideally 6-quart or larger for a 3-4 lb brisket.